magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 *  Magento 2.4.3 has been tested and confirmed to be compatible with Redis 6.0.12.
 (Magento 2.4.x remains compatible with Redis 5.x).

-*  Test environments have been upgraded to Redis 6.0.12. <!--- MC-41393-->

 *  Laminas library dependencies have been upgraded to PHP 8.x-compatible versions.
 Some redundant dependencies have been removed from `composer.json`. **Adobe Commerce 2.4.3 uses Laminas 3.4.0**. <!--- MC-39513-->

 *  Core composer dependencies and third-party libraries have been upgraded to the latest versions that are compatible with PHP 8.x. <!--- MC-39514-->

 ### Performance enhancements

-This release includes code enhancements that boost API performance and Admin response time for deployments with large catalogs.

-**Decreased indexation time for Product Price and Catalog Rule indexers**.
+This release includes enhancements that decrease indexation time for Product Price and Catalog Rule indexers.
 Merchants can now exclude a website from a customer group or shared catalog, which decreases the number of records for indexing  and improves indexing times.

 ### GraphQL